LucasDelfino92/morrowindsharp/mw++.md

 ### INSTALLING THE MODULES

-As explained in the main page, this guide is modular, and each module can be installed independently from each other (sans patches that cover mods from multiple sections, you'll easily tell which ones these are).
-However, for the sake of simplicity these are the steps you should following when installing any of these modules.
+Each module can be installed independently from each other (sans patches that cover mods from multiple sections, you'll easily tell which ones these are).
+However, for the sake of simplicity these are the steps you should follow when installing any of these modules.

 - Install a given module.
-- Clean whatever dirty plugins it may have, as per their corresponding **Cleaning plugins** section.
+- Clean whatever dirty plugins it may have, as per the [Finishing touches](https://github.com/Sigourn/morrowind-improved/blob/master/mw++.md#finishing-touches) section.
-- Jump into the **Finishing touches** section, which will contain the most general information.

 Just because the guide has an order it doesn't mean you can't install modules or mods out of order: Mod Organizer 2 lets us rearrange mod and plugin order after installing them.
 But rest assured, following the guide in order will be your best bet at preserving your sanity.